mad4869/poke-search/README.md

 └── style.css (main CSS file)
 ```

-In the `index.tsx`, the root React element are created to render `App` component as the main component.
-In the `App` component, the `Layout` component is used to scaffold the content of the app with `Header` and `Footer` components. `style.css` is the main CSS file, primarily used to store TailwindCSS properties.
+In the `index.tsx`, the root React element is created to render `App` component as the main component.
+Within the `App` component, the `Layout` component scaffolds the app's content with `Header` and `Footer` components. `style.css` serves as the main CSS file, primarily storing TailwindCSS properties.

 ## Project Features

 There are two main features of this project:

-1. Pokemons List
+1. Pokemon List
 2. Pokemon Detail

-Both features are implemented primarily in the `PokeArea` component.
-The `PokeArea` component consists of `PokeSearchBar` component that would allow the user to input the name of the pokemon they want to get, and `PokeDisplay` that would display the pokemon data.
+Both features are implemented primarily within the `PokeArea` component.
+This component includes `PokeSearchBar` for user input of Pokemon names and `PokeDisplay` for displaying Pokemon data.

-### Pokemons List
+### Pokemon List

-List of pokemons are fetched in the `PokeArea` using `usePokemonList` custom hook that would make an API call to PokeAPI and return the list of pokemons, as well as the previous URL, next URL, and the loading state.
-The list then tranferred as props to `PokeDisplay`. `PokeDisplay` would render each member of the list in the `PokeCard` component.
-The previous URL and next URL are used to make another API call to fetch previous or next list of pokemons.
-The user can access it via previous and next buttons.
+In the `PokeArea` component, the Pokemon list is fetched using the `usePokemonList` custom hook.
+This hook makes an API call to PokeAPI, fetching the list of Pokemon and return it along with the previous URL, next URL, and the loading state.
+The list is then passed as props to the `PokeDisplay` component. `PokeDisplay` would render each member of the list in the `PokeCard` component.
+The previous and next URL are used to fetch the previous or next list of Pokemon via API calls triggered by user interaction with corresponding buttons.
 Loading state is used to render a loading indicator conditionally if the data is not ready yet.

 ![Pokemon list loading](./docs/list-loading.png)
 ![Pokemons List](./docs/pokemon-list.png)

 ### Pokemon Detail

-The pokemon details are fetched also in the `PokeArea` using `usePokemonDetail` custom hook that would make an API call and return the detail data of the selected pokemon and the loading state.
-The detail data are transferred as props to `PokeDetail` that would render the data.
-The selected pokemon can be determined either by clicking the card inside the pokemon list or by using search bar in `PokeSearchBar`.
+In the `PokeArea` component, Pokemon details are fetched using the `usePokemonDetail` custom hook.
+This hook makes an API call to retrieve detailed data for the selected Pokemon, and return the loading state as well.
+The fetched detail data is then passed as props to the `PokeDetail` component, which is responsible for rendering this information.
 Loading state is used to render a loading indicator conditionally if the data is not ready yet.

+The selected Pokemon can be determined in two ways within the application:

+- By clicking on a Pokemon card within the Pokemon list.
+- By using the search bar provided in `PokeSearchBar`, which allows users to input the name of the Pokemon they want to get.

 #### Selecting pokemon in the card